Why I don’t use the terms “masculine” and “feminine” to define the style essences

 So it ends up being potentially misleading to define which essences’ clothes are characteristically masculine, or even simply “more” masculine, because that can give the false impression that Dramatics, Naturals, and Gamines only look good in traditionally masculine clothes.

-It’s like arguing that pink lipstick is more masculine than red lipstick.
+It’s like saying that pink lipstick is more masculine than red lipstick.
 You can make an argument for why that’s true, but in reality, lipstick of any color is stereotypically feminine.
 So it ends up being potentially misleading, and unhelpful, to say which lipstick is “more” masculine, when neither is stereotypically masculine at all.

 Similarly, a Gamine or Natural or Dramatic dress doesn’t suddenly become masculine when compared to a (debatably) more feminine dress (an Ingenue or Romantic or Ethereal dress).
 Dresses in modern western society tend to be conventionally feminine, so Gamine, Natural, and Dramatic dresses are also logically termed feminine items of clothing.